Home·Trauma and the Body

 +

 Start with a Body Systems Check.
-We'll assess what's going on, identify the patterns, and create a clear plan forward.
+We will assess what is going on, identify the patterns, and create a clear plan forward.